May 2, 2022

 The "investment carbon risk" refers to a company's level of exposure to the two significant risks of climate change listed above.
 According to the University of Waterloo researchers, most carbon-intensive companies are already overpriced compared to the potential value loss resulting from climatic influences.

-Investors are notorious for short-term thinking, but increasing risks from climate change are no longer a problem that is decades away.
-For example, coal usage is already in steep decline in the United States, according to Forbes.
+Increasing risks from climate change are no longer a problem that is decades away.
+For example, coal usage is already in steep decline in the United States.
 In 2005 it accounted for 50 percent of total power generation, but by 2015 that figure had dropped to only 33 percent.

-There are several good options for investors looking to get out of carbon-intensive industries.
-These include well-established alternative energy industries such as solar and wind, along with riskier investments such as electric cars and carbon capture projects.
+Investors are now looking to get out of carbon-intensive industries.
+These may include well-established alternative energy industries such as solar and wind, electric cars and carbon capture projects.

 Picking low-carbon stocks no longer means you'll have an investment portfolio without profits.
+In fact, it's the opposite.
+Carbon is now a financial liability with new regulations and eco-friendly consumers that refuse to buy polluting products.
 Carbon-intensive industries are increasingly overpriced compared to their future potential.
-Not only does this provide an opportunity for smart investors, but it may also help fight the worst effects of climate change.